NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 ## What gets synced from NetBox to GLPI

-Syncing of items occurs based of of the serial number for items with a serial number and by name for those items that don't.
-However if the item has a specified GLPI Item ID, then this field is used as the id of the item to update within GLPI.
+Syncing of items occurs based off of the presence of a field.
+The order of precedence is serial number then name.
+If the item is not found no additional search is conducted and the item will be created in GLPI.
+If the item that was added/updated has a GLPI item ID set, then no search is done and it is this item that will be updated in GLPI.

 - Device with its type set to `computer`.